-With the NHS under pressure to make billions of pounds-worth of savings by 2020, a strategy for consumables procurement could help it make significant strides
+With the NHS under continual pressure to deliver patient care, whilst operating efficiently, a strategy for consumables procurement could help it make significant strides

 Previously, an independent review of operational productivity in NHS Trusts outlined a number of areas in which savings could be made, including efficiency of employees, improving procurement and better estates management.
 Focusing on the procurement of consumables used to maintain and repair NHS equipment and buildings would help all three.
 In other industries, this is known as MRO procurement (Maintenance, Repair and Operations) and in the health sector covers everything from light bulbs and fuses through to replacement parts for an MRI machine that’s no longer under the manufacturer’s warranty.

 Challenges facing the NHS

 In terms of MRO, there are two particular challenges facing the healthcare industry: understanding the principles of a good MRO strategy and the difficulty in implementing such a strategy across multiple Trusts.
 “Organisations don’t always understand what MRO is in the first place, and therefore they do not see the need or value in having a strategy in place to deal with MRO,” says Helen Alder, Head of Knowledge at the Chartered Institute of Procurement and Supply (CIPS).

 Put simply MRO costs, although often for low-cost items, mount up both in terms of total expenditure and, more importantly, in the hidden costs involved in ordering them.
 By following a clear strategy and improving the process it's possible to slash costs significantly, which will help the NHS reach its targets.